Specialist Knowledge for Teaching Mathematics Programmes

 Review their practice as a result of the sessions and make specific adaptations to impact on pupil outcomes

 This programme is designed for teachers who would like to further develop their specialist knowledge for teaching maths.
 It will be particularly relevant for NQTs/RQTs, teachers that have moved phases or teachers that have not received maths-specific training.
+Open to schools in Kingston, Merton, Richmond, Sutton and Wandsworth.

 The SKTM – primary programme is fully funded by the Maths Hubs Programme so is free to participating schools.